rails/rails/guides/source/active_model_basics.md

 => finalize_me method: called after the update method
 ```

-As per the above example, when defining an 'around' callback remember to yield to the block, otherwise, it won't be executed.
+As per the above example, when defining an 'around' callback remember to `yield` to the block, otherwise, it won't be executed.

 #### Defining Specific Callbacks

-You can choose to have only specific callbacks by passing a hash to the `define_model_callbacks` method:
+You can choose to create specific callbacks by passing a hash to the `define_model_callbacks` method:

 ```ruby
 define_model_callbacks :update, :create,  only: [:after, :before]
 ```

 The `only: <type>` hash will apply to all callbacks defined on that method call.
 To get around this you can call the `define_model_callbacks` method as many times as you need like below:

 ```ruby